Prompt-R1: Collaborative Automatic Prompting Framework via End-to-end Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we propose Prompt-R1 to replace humans in interacting more effectively with LLMs. we find 3 key similarities between Prompt-R1 agent and humans: \textit{(i)} learning from others' knowledge through communication, \textit{(ii)} improving communication efficiency with continuous interactions, and \textit{(iii)} communication skills can be transferred to engage effectively with others.
-We believe Prompt-R1 can be applied to replace humans in various tasks.
+In this work, we propose Prompt-R1 to replace humans in interacting more effectively with LLMs.
+We find 3 key similarities between Prompt-R1 agent and humans: \textit{(i)} learning from others' knowledge through communication, \textit{(ii)} improving communication efficiency with continuous interactions, and \textit{(iii)} communication skills can be transferred to engage effectively with others.
+We hope Prompt-R1 offers a new approach to human-LLM interaction.